yole/etymograph/README.md

    phoneme which has the same set of classes, except that it nas <new class> instead of <old class>.
    Example: `previous long becomes short`.
  * `<sound> is inserted before`: Inserts the specified phoneme before the current phoneme.
+* `apply sound rule`: Apply the specified phonological rule to the current phoneme (for example, `apply sound rule 'on-a-fronting'`).

 #### Stress Rule